ahawkins/raa-screencast/steps.md

     correctly.
 When the environment is test, sintra will raise errors so it's easier to debug all the failures.
 Just dump the assignment into `test_helper.rb`.
+  * Now just debug the failures to make the test pass.
+Silly me.
+We named things incorrectly.
+Perhaps we should revaluate our names later.
+If we forget them this easily in the beginning, we'll probably make the same mistake over and over again.